skoermer-LANL/multiverse/sensitivity_bnns/README.md

 This repository accompanies a study on Bayesian neural network (BNN) regression using variational inference with different divergence objectives and under multiple synthetic data generating mechanisms.

-The experiments explore the impact of hyperparameter tuning using Latin Hypercube Sampling (LHS), and evaluate model performance using metrics such as RMSE, interval score, and posterior coverage.
+The experiments explore the impact of hyperparameter tuning on RMSE, interval score, and posterior coverage.

 ##  Directory Structure